5 Things You Need to Know About California Car Seat Laws

 - There is a pediatrician-approved medical reason for a child not to be secured in the back seat.

-It’s important to remember that a rear-facing car seat must never be placed in a front seat in a vehicle with air bags.
-The force of an air bag deploying in an accident can cause serious injuries to an infant.
-If you must place an rear-facing car seat in the front seat, only do so if your vehicle has a switch to deactivate the passenger-side air bag.
+It’s important to remember that a rear-facing car seat must never be placed in a front seat in a vehicle with airbags.
+The force of an airbag deploying in an accident can cause serious injuries to an infant.
+If you must place a rear-facing car seat in the front seat, only do so if your vehicle has a switch to deactivate the passenger-side air bag.
+This will help reduce further injury from the airbag.

 Safely installing a car seat is simple if you only have one child to worry about.
 But what if you have three?
 California car seat laws allow for exceptions if the back seat is fully occupied by children under 12.
 You’ll need to use your best judgment and place each child where he or she is safest.